HTML Tutorial 1

 Using a Text Editor

-This lesson will assume that you have studied HTML at one or more of our recommended Design Sites ...if you haven't done that yet, go do it and return here
+This lesson will assume that you have studied HTML at one or more of my recommended Design Sites ...if you haven't done that yet, go do it and return here and I will show you how to use your Windows-Based PC running Windows 10 OS, to actually create an HTML Document using your Text Editor ( use Word Pad ie Start>All Aps>WordPad )!

-This UPLOADING will be discussed in our Next Lesson using any FTP Program that you choose...
+This UPLOADING will be discussed in my Next Lesson using any FTP Program that you choose...

 Now click open the top left button, and click "New"